hexojs/site/source/docs/tag-plugins.md

 ## Block Quote

-This plugin helps you insert quotes with author, source and title in posts.
+Inserts quotes with author, source and title in posts.

 **Alias:** quote